Personal expenses allowance

 Applications should be made to your local council's social care department.

-The savings disregard for eligible care home residents, from April 2016, is:
+From 11 April 2022 the savings disregard for eligible care home residents is:

 This amount is disregarded when calculating your contribution to care home fees.
 It applies to people over 65 who get pension credit and publicly-funded residents with a weekly income above the savings credit threshold.